alexshtf/alexshtf.github.io/_posts/2024-05-19-BernsteinCalibration.md

 ---
 layout: post
 title: "A Bernstein SkLearn model calibrator"
-tags: [machine-learning, feature-engineering, polynomials, polynomial-regression, scikit-learn]
+tags: ["machine learning", "feature engineering", polynomials, "polynomial regression", scikit-learn]
 description: We demonstrate an important use-case for Bernstein basis regularization in model calibration.
 We briefly discuss the use-cases of a well-calibrated machine learned classification model, and develop a simple calibrator that improves upon the ones provided by Scikit-Learn using regularization of the Bernstein basis.
 comments: true
 series: "Polynomial features in machine learning"